Video Transcript

 What Is Life Insurance for Seniors?

-Life insurance for seniors is a financial product designed to provide a safety net for individuals in their later life stages.
-A senior life insurance policy aims to offer financial security for the insured and their families.
+Life insurance for seniors is a financial product designed to support individuals in later life stages.
+A senior life insurance policy can help provide financial support for the insured and their loved ones.

 Why Seniors Need Life Insurance?